Emergency Support Services

 ESS is available for 72 hours.
 During the first 72 hours, evacuees should immediately plan their next steps by contacting their insurance agents, families, or local non-profit agencies.

 ESS is based on volunteerism and is dependent on the willingness of individuals in the community to help plan for the wellbeing of their neighbors in the event of a disaster.
 Although ESS is designed to provide services to individuals affected by large complex disasters or emergencies, ESS may also be provided during smaller emergencies; for example a single house fire or emergencies affecting 1 or 2 families in a community.
-To volunteer, please complete and return a volunteer form!

 If you are interested in reading the Bowen Island Emergency Support Services Plan, it is available here.